Do Go On - 361 - The Hollywood Bandit

 Hit the panic button and then seconds before they were told,

-They only just got in.
+everyone on the ground, they only just got in.

-and stuffed a bag full of money.
+gunpoint, Skirlock raided the vault with the headteller and stuffed a bag full of money.

-calmly walked out the front door.
+Four minutes later, Skirlock and Myers calmly walked out the front door.

-However, one of the customers inside
+However, one of the customers inside ignored their demands to stay on the floor and quietly followed

-with a description of their
+them and then rang 911 with a description of their blue Dodge Caravan Getaway God.

-Dodge Caravan!
+Dodge Caravan.

-How did you not realise that?
+How did you not realize that?

 You wrote all these things down.

-I was like, yeah, it's just called a caravan.
+Yeah, but I just didn't think about the fact that I was like, yeah, it's just called a caravan.

 It's a caravan.